-In this post we look at why the plank is not the best core exercise and give you some other, more effective options.
+In this post we look at why the plank is not the best core exercise and give you other more effective options.

 There you are, on your elbows again staring at the floor.
 Have you every wondered what you’re achieving with a plank?